tern-tools/tern/README.md

 * Layering of container filesystems one by one
 * Source retrieval

-## Documentation
+## Documentation<a name="documentation"/>
-Architecture, function blocks, code descriptions and the project roadmap are located on the Wiki.
-Feel free to use it as a guide to usage and development.
+Architecture, function blocks, code descriptions and the project roadmap are located in the docs folder.
 We also welcome contributions to the documentation.
 See the [contributing guide](/CONTRIBUTING.md) to find out how to submit changes.

 ## Get Involved<a name="contributing"/>